Tamsin Stuart Art

 Acrylic on stretched canvas

-The BMX track by us has been a lifesaver for my children and their buddies ever since it was built, way before lockdown.
+The BMX track built near us was a lifesaver for my children and their buddies when they were younger.
+It had real value from the offset, way before lockdown.

 Sunshine and Shade